 Complaints before your contract has been completed

-Our EDR process shouldn't be used in place of seeking your own independent legal advice or contract administration services.
+Our EDR service shouldn't be used in place of seeking your own independent legal advice or contract administration services.

 - Building a house or duplex

 - Renovating, altering, extending or repairing a home, which can include a residential apartment or unit